 Owner/Director

-In addition to teaching at Theatre Arts, Jake has served on faculty at the University of Tulsa as an adjunct professor of tap dance.
-He also teaches on convention around the country with Dance League, a Desiree Robbins company.
-His students have gone on to receive talent scholarships to The Julliard School, University of Arizona, Oklahoma City University, Point Park, Pittsburgh Ballet School, Sarasota Ballet, Ballet Met, the University of Oklahoma, Belmont, Texas Tech, Loyola Marymount, and the University of Central Oklahoma.
+Jake Pfarr Headshot (2)A graduate of Oklahoma City University where he earned his Bachelors degree in Dance Performance Magna Cum Laude, Jake Pfarr has toured the United States, Mexico, Canada, and Asia performing and teaching.
 As a teacher, he is passionate about mentoring and developing future artists and helping them achieve their dreams.
-Recently, Jake was a featured TEDx speaker, where he spoke on the benefits of using tap dancing as a way to help kids positively manage and navigate failure.
+In addition to teaching at Theatre Arts, Jake has served on faculty at the University of Tulsa as a professor of tap dance.
+He has also taught on convention around the country with Dance League, a Desiree Robbins company.
+His students have gone on to attend and receive talent scholarships to The Julliard School, NYU, University of Arizona, Oklahoma City University, Point Park, Pittsburgh Ballet School, Sarasota Ballet, Ballet Met, the University of Oklahoma, Belmont, Texas Tech, Loyola Marymount, and the University of Central Oklahoma.

 Email Jake